 A project led by Queen’s University, Ulster University and partners from the life and health sciences sector. iREACH is an exciting new project for healthcare in Northern Ireland.
 It is the outcome of creative collaboration between academia, industry, the NHS and public sector and government stakeholders to drive UK science and innovation, by creating a unique ecosystem for testing new drugs through their development life cycle and integration into care pathways.

 This is a collaboration between Ulster University and Queen’s University which seeks to build on the incredible success story that the creative industries have created for NI.
 The Creative Industries have shaped an incredible success story for Northern Ireland – and the story does not end with Game of Thrones.
 The Screen and Media Innovation Lab (SMIL) will help to maximise the benefits of this sector for the Belfast Region by providing a dedicated physical infrastructure to support the rapidly expanding activity in this area.

 Smart District and Testbeds Programme

-As well as being an area for dynamic industry and specific technology testing, the Smart District will act as the flagship for the Regional Testbed Network, including connectivity infrastructure, such as 5G networking, at a large enough scale for multiple large-scale use cases across different sectors.
-Technology- ready testbeds will be created to develop and attract investment in technologies related to key sectors, such as health, tourism, logistics and advanced manufacturing.
+As well as being an area for dynamic industry and specific technology testing, the Smart District will act as the flagship for the Regional Testbed Network.
+This will include connectivity infrastructure, such as 5G networking, at a large enough scale for multiple large-scale use cases across different sectors.
+Technology-ready testbeds will be created to develop and attract investment in technologies related to key sectors, such as health, tourism, logistics and advanced manufacturing.